temetvince/x4/README.md

 * [X4 In-Depth FAQ](https://steamcommunity.com/sharedfiles/filedetails/?id=3120616748)
 * [Official X4 Manual and Wiki](https://wiki.egosoft.com/X4%20Foundations%20Wiki/Manual%20and%20Guides/X4%3A%20Foundations%20Manual/)

-## Recommended Mods
+## Mods
 Note: Some mods may default to off.
 Make sure to enable them by going into *Settings* and then *Extensions* in game.

 ### Critical
 * [Mod Support APIs](https://www.nexusmods.com/x4foundations/mods/503) - __REQUIRED__ for many other mods to work properly
 * [UI Extensions](https://www.nexusmods.com/x4foundations/mods/552) - __REQUIRED__ for Mod Support APIs to work properly - you MUST [Disable Protected UI Mode (IMPORTANT)](#disable-protected-ui-mode-important)!
 * [Friendly Fire Tweaks](https://www.nexusmods.com/x4foundations/mods/708) - Prevents overzealous triggering of friendly fire

+### Recommended
 * [AI Imitate](https://www.nexusmods.com/x4foundations/mods/1768) - Player tugs and miners operate similarly to the AI
 * [AI Xenon Miners](https://www.nexusmods.com/x4foundations/mods/1770) - Xenon miners will always flee instead of fight

-### Recommended
-* ~~[AI Trade](https://www.nexusmods.com/x4foundations/mods/1769) - Drastically reduces trade idle times for all traders, including AI Faction and Player traders~~ (Use Logistics Optimization instead)
 * [Logistics Optimization](https://www.nexusmods.com/x4foundations/mods/1719) - Improves the logistics system to make it more efficient and less prone to issues
 * [Custom Tabs](https://www.nexusmods.com/x4foundations/mods/842) - Adds custom tabs for organizing ships/stations to the UI
 * [Equipment Tooltips](https://www.nexusmods.com/x4foundations/mods/838) - Adds tooltips to ship configuration equipment slots with revevant statistics - you MUST [Enable Tooltips (IMPORTANT)](#turn-on-tooltips-important)!
 * [Improved Patrol](https://www.nexusmods.com/x4foundations/mods/1712) - When settting the *Patrol* Default Behavior, enabling *Defend Sector* will allow responding to threats anywhere in the sector
-* [OOS Turret Fire Chance Change](https://steamcommunity.com/sharedfiles/filedetails/?id=3249159201) - Makes remote combat results more closely align with combat you can see in person
+* [OOS Turret Fire Chance Change](https://steamcommunity.com/sharedfiles/filedetails/?id=3249159201) - Makes remote combat results more closely align with combat you can see in person.
+Do NOT use with SWI or Reemergence!
-* [Crystal Rarities (Glow Only)](https://steamcommunity.com/sharedfiles/filedetails/?id=2193267394) - Asteroid crystals glow to help you find them
-* [All Paintmods as Default Paint](https://www.nexusmods.com/x4foundations/mods/982) - All paint jobs are available as default paint for player ships

-### Optional (Overpowered)
+### Optional
+* [Skills Matter Less](https://www.nexusmods.com/x4foundations/mods/1576?file_id=11226) - Makes all AI much more competent, but can make combat harder
+* [Warehouse Fleets](https://www.nexusmods.com/x4foundations/mods/939) - Manages Warehouses with fleets of ships - [Read the Manual!](https://github.com/mbleichner/x4-warehouse-fleets/blob/master/readme.md)
+* [Reaction Force](https://www.nexusmods.com/x4foundations/mods/453) - Create forces that will automatically respond to threats in your sectors - [Read the Manual!](https://steamcommunity.com/workshop/filedetails/discussion/2069655173/603031052244493364/)

+### Overpowered
 * [All of Unknown Space](https://www.nexusmods.com/x4foundations/mods/1772) - If you don't enjoy exploration, this reveals the whole map on game start
 * [All of Known Space](https://www.nexusmods.com/x4foundations/mods/1773) - If you don't enjoy exploration, this reveals the whole map on game start & provides satellite coverage
-* [Skills Matter Less](https://www.nexusmods.com/x4foundations/mods/1576?file_id=11226) - Makes all AI much more competent, but can make combat harder
 * [Replenish Missiles](https://www.nexusmods.com/x4foundations/mods/1174) - Magically replenishes missiles on ships
 * [Bail 30s -> 10s](https://steamcommunity.com/sharedfiles/filedetails/?id=3266685436) - Reduces bail check from 30 seconds to 10 seconds
 * [Sector Satellites](https://www.nexusmods.com/x4foundations/mods/4) - Adds overpowered satellites for quality of life
 * [TaterTrader](https://steamcommunity.com/sharedfiles/filedetails/?id=2082610969) - Deadtater version is a fantastic universal trader
-* [Mules and Warehouses Extended](https://www.nexusmods.com/x4foundations/mods/416) - Makes game economy management more feasible - [Read the Manual!](https://github.com/Misunderstood-Wookiee/Mules-and-Warehouses-Extended/blob/Public/README.md)
-* [Reaction Force](https://www.nexusmods.com/x4foundations/mods/453) - Create forces that will automatically respond to threats in your sectors - [Read the Manual!](https://steamcommunity.com/workshop/filedetails/discussion/2069655173/603031052244493364/)
+* [Equipment Modifications Reworked](https://www.nexusmods.com/x4foundations/mods/1247) - Removes RNG and slightly rebalances equipment modifications

 ### Overhaul (Choose One if Any)
-* [Star Wars Interworlds](https://www.nexusmods.com/x4foundations/mods/349) - Star Wars themed overhaul - Check out the [SWI Station Calculator](https://swi.siifr.net/stations/station-calculator)
+* [Star Wars Interworlds (SWI)](https://www.nexusmods.com/x4foundations/mods/349) - Star Wars themed overhaul - Check out the [SWI Station Calculator](https://swi.siifr.net/stations/station-calculator)
 * [Classic Mode](https://steamcommunity.com/sharedfiles/filedetails/?id=2804421498) - More challenging gameplay
 * [Variety and Rebalance (VRO)](https://sites.google.com/view/vrowiki/Home) - Focuses on ship and weapon balance
-* [Reemergence](https://www.nexusmods.com/x4foundations/mods/1166) - Adds new features, ships, factions, and map.
+* [Reemergence (RE)](https://www.nexusmods.com/x4foundations/mods/1166) - Adds new features, ships, factions, and map.
 Requires VRO - Check the *#faq* on their [Discord](https://discord.gg/pEQEKCpKDC)!

 ### DeadAir
 DeadAir is a brilliant modder who has created some insane mods which significantly enhance the game.
 Using these mods will transform your game into a much more dynamic experience.
 They are a staple of the X4:Reemergence overhaul mod, but can be used independently as well.